ldionne/dyno/README.md

 f(new Square{});
 ```

-With __Type Erased__, polymorphism and value semantics are compatible, and the
+With __Dyno__, polymorphism and value semantics are compatible, and the way
-way polymorphic types are passed around can be highly customized.
+polymorphic types are passed around can be highly customized.
 To do this,
 we'll need to define a type that can hold anything that's `Drawable`.
 It is
 that type, instead of a `Drawable*`, that we'll be passing around to and from
 polymorphic functions.
-To help define this wrapper, __Type Erased__ provides
+To help define this wrapper, __Dyno__ provides the
-the `te::poly` container, which can hold an arbitrary object satisfying a given
+`dyno::poly` container, which can hold an arbitrary object satisfying a given
 concept.
-As you will see, `te::poly` has a dual role: it stores the polymorphic
+As you will see, `dyno::poly` has a dual role: it stores the polymorphic
 object and takes care of the dynamic dispatching of methods.
 All you need to do
-is write a thin wrapper over `te::poly` to give it exactly the desired interface:
+is write a thin wrapper over `dyno::poly` to give it exactly the desired interface:

 ```c++
 struct drawable {